Reita Rivers Fund (given by the Jeannette Rankin Foundation)

 Later, Reita worked as Communications Director for the Sea Grant Program and Marine Sciences Department at the University of Georgia for over 20 years.
 She created a successful project of merging science with art.
 Reita held exhibitions of the art throughout the state and sparked the public's interest in and appreciation of coastal resources.

-Reita will be remembered as an advocate for social justice, a dedicated feminist, and animal lover.
-The Jeannette Rankin Foundations endows this scholarship in memory of her.
+Reita passed away in January of 2020 and will be remembered as an advocate for social justice, a dedicated feminist, and animal lover.
+The Jeannette Rankin Foundation endows this scholarship in memory of her.